firebase/firebase-js-sdk/docs-devsite/auth.passwordvalidationstatus.md

 ## PasswordValidationStatus.containsNonAlphanumericCharacter

-Whether the password contains a non-alphanumeric character, if required.
+Whether the password contains a non-alphanumeric character, or undefined if not required.

 <b>Signature:</b>